-I’ve heard Daphne Sheldrick, the world’s expert on raising orphaned baby elephants, say on many occasions that, “elephants are like us… but better.”
+I’ve heard Daphne Sheldrick, the world’s expert on raising orphaned baby elephants, say on many occasions that “elephants are like us… but better.”

-I’m waiting among a crowd of people, including about 100 local school children who have never before seen an elephant.
-We are gathered around a roped off mud hole.
+I’m waiting among a crowd of people, including about 100 local schoolchildren who have never before seen an elephant.
+We are gathered around a roped-off mud hole.

-Out of the woods walk local men dressed in blue-green coveralls followed by a line of elephants the colour of the red earth we are standing on.
-Some of the animals run kicking a ball, some lag behind, others play with the tail of the elephant in front of them.
+Out of the woods walk local men dressed in blue-green coveralls, followed by a line of elephants the colour of the red earth we are standing on.
+Some of the animals run kicking a ball, some lag behind, and others play with the tail of the elephant in front of them.

 Their excitement is palpable, their energy contagious and adorable.
 The young ellies have come to play, wallow in the mud, and take their mid-morning feeding of the milk solution Daphne Sheldrick perfected over years of trial and error.

-I listen to the keepers tell each baby elephant’s story of tragedy that brought them here to the orphanage.
-This one fell down a well and was so dehydrated when she was rescued.
+I listen to the keepers tell each baby elephant’s story of the tragedy that brought them here to the orphanage.
+This one fell down a well and was dehydrated when rescued.
 That one over there watched its whole family being poached and was found vigilantly standing beside her dead mother’s body.
 This little one is still so fragile she wears a blanket to keep her warm even though it’s 80ºF today.

 Each story is as heartbreaking as the next.